 Check out an illustrated SATAC timeline for applications.
 From opening in August, to offers and beyond.

 SATAC charges a fee to cover the cost of processing and assessing your application.

-If you wish to sit the STAT as part of your application you will also need to pay a STAT fee to cover the cost of sitting the test.
+If you want to sit the STAT as part of your application you will also need to pay a STAT fee to cover the cost of sitting the test.

-It is important to check the fees and charges that may be payable before you submit your application, as SATAC does not waive or refund fees.
+It is important to check the fees and charges you will have to pay before you submit your application.
+SATAC does not waive or refund processing fees.

-Paying fees to SATAC does not guarantee you an offer of a place in a course, however you may not be eligible to receive an offer if you have fees owing.
+Payment of SATAC fees does not guarantee that you will receive an offer to a course.
+You won't be eligible to receive an offer if you have application processing fees owing.

 One of the benefits of applying through SATAC is applying for more than one course at the same time.